dieterich-lab/rna_protein_xlnet/README.md

   --getdata             Only tokenize and save the data to file, then quit.
   --configfile CONFIGFILE
                         Path to the a config file that will overrule CLI arguments.
+  --pretrainedmodel PRETRAINEDMODEL
+                        When fine-tuning, this refers to using a pre-trained model from a differenly named run.
+During inference and interpretation, this refers to the path of fine-tuned model.
+  --task {regression,classification}
+                        Determines the kind of training (with correct choice of loss function, trainer and so on).
 ```